 Your hardshell jacket must include a hood for full protection from wind, rain, and snow.
 Waterproof and breathable, it serves as a critical outer layer, ensuring comfort and mobility in harsh conditions.

-Bring full-finger thin gloves for dexterity and light protection during the Haute Route.
+Bring full-finger thin gloves for dexterity and light protection.
 They offer warmth in mild conditions while allowing precise hand movements.

-Full-finger softshell gloves are essential for protection against wind and light moisture.
+Full-finger hardshell gloves are essential for protection against wind and light moisture.
 They offer warmth, durability, and flexibility, ensuring ease of movement while handling gear in cold conditions.

 A buff is versatile and provides essential protection against wind, cold, and sun.
 It can be worn around the neck, over the face, or as a head covering, offering warmth and comfort in changing conditions.